GameplayJDK/git-remote-update/README.md

 A tool for running `git remote update` on multiple directories.

-> TODO: Finish this readme file, it is kind of empty...

-The basic usage is as follows:
+## Installation

 Run `composer create-project gameplayjdk/git-remote-update`.

-Change the `configuration.json` file to suite your needs, e.g. enter your paths.
+This will create a new project from this one and allow you to change the `configuration.json` to your liking, e.g. enter your paths.
+When it suite your needs, try running the `app:git-remote-update` command to test if everything works.

+## Usage

-Then execute `php bin/console.php app:git-remote-update`.
+Create a cron-job to execute `php bin/console.php app:git-remote-update` on a regular basis.

+That way all mirrored repositories configured will stay up to date.

 ## License